-The nominee to be chosen should best represent the past tradition of the Orton Lecturer and provide the SOCIETY with a learned lecture at its Annual Meeting.
-The Lecturers should have national recognition in a field related to the interest of the membership of the SOCIETY.
+The nominee to be chosen should best represent the past tradition of the Orton Lecturer and provide the Society with a learned lecture at its Annual Meeting.
+The Lecturers should have national recognition in a field related to the interest of the membership of the Society.
 The Lecturer should be an accomplished speaker and communicate well to the mixed audience (members and visitors).
-The choice of Lecturer may be from within or outside of the SOCIETY.
+The choice of Lecturer may be from within or outside of the Society.
 The Committee on the Orton Memorial Lecture shall select the Orton Lecturer.

 Nominations should include one (1) letter of nomination, a CV of up to ten (10) pages and no more than three (3) letters of support.

-Submit nominations via email to: Erica Zimmerman
+Submit questions via email to: Erica Zimmerman